Altinn/app-frontend-react/adr/001-component-library.md

 ## Result

-A2: Component library is introduced, managed with yarn workspaces.
+A1: Component library is introduced, firstly as just a folder in our current setup, adding yarn workspaces or similar requires more research and testing

 ## Problem context